Arc Flash Incidents

 Train employees.
 It is necessary to train your employees in safe work practices about those that are listed in OSHA guidelines and the instructions provided by the NFPA.
 The more trained they are, the better, as this will reduce the chances of negligence and mistakes when working with your high-powered machinery.

 Ensure equipment is properly installed.
 Make sure any equipment is installed by applicable industry codes and standards and the manufacturer’s recommendations.

 Perform a risk analysis (No evidence of impending failure).
 Where could electrical hazards occur?
 Consider this within your workplace, then check for faulty equipment, arcing, overheating, loose wiring, visible damage, deterioration, and other aspects of your business where there could be the risk of an arc flash.

 Use signage and labeling.
 Labeling is part of the arc flash study, but you can also provide labeling and signage to indicate where risks may exist.
 Labels and signage should be included on power panels, power lines, high-voltage machinery, and any other dangerous electrical components that are within the workplace.

 De-energize equipment.
-You should establish an ESWC in order to de-energize equipment operating at 50V or greater before maintenance work begins on any of your electrical systems.
+You should establish an ESWC to de-energize equipment operating at 50V or greater before maintenance work begins on any of your electrical systems.

 Properly maintained equipment.
-The equipment has been maintained in accordance with the manufacturer’s recommendations and applicable industry codes and standards.
+The equipment has been maintained by the manufacturer’s recommendations and applicable industry codes and standards.
 An appropriate electrical preventative maintenance (EPM) program is key to reducing the risk of equipment failure that could have the potential of blowing out and harming anyone unfortunate enough to be in the area.

 Familiarize yourself with regulations: These include OSHA, NFPA 70, NFPA 70E, and IEEE 1584